ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     ![I2C Timestamps Data](../../images/PXIe-148X-Acq-I2CTimestamps-FiniteAcq.png)

-## Generating and Filtering LLP Packets
-(There is no filtering on the generation side, and the acq tutorial already covers filtering)

 ## Playing Back Previously Acquired Data
 1. Refer to the Commmon Acquisition Tutorial section Acquiring and Filtering LLP Packets (TODO LINK) to acquire LLP packets from a camera.